 |Native Santa Cruz Clay Pottery||Location: 15 Patrick Rd|

-Sam Clarkson has been involved in the ceramic arts for over 20 years, and has exhibited nationally and internationally.
+Sam Clarkson has been involved in the ceramic arts for over 25 years, and has exhibited nationally and internationally.
 He lives and works in the mountains of Santa Cruz, CA, and teaches ceramics at Cabrillo College in Aptos, CA. Sam has a BA from Pomona College, and an MFA from Penn State University, where he pioneered the use of liquid biofuels in ceramics.
-Sam’s Current passion is creating wood fired pieces with native clays from the Santa Cruz Mountains.